 Yoast SEO’s content optimization tool also gives you different suggestions with a color code showing how well you are doing and an overall score.
 It works almost the same way as Rank Math.
 However, other users have noted that the scoring criteria isn’t as diligent as that of Rank Math.

-The plugin also comes with an outdated content alert, which will signal you if content hasn’t been updated in the past six months.
+The plugin also comes with an outdated content alert, which will signal you if the content hasn’t been updated in the past six months.
 Many search results on Google’s SERP now show when content was published or updated.
 A user is less likely to click on your link if they see it is older compared to other articles or blog posts.
 On the other hand, if a user clicks on your and later learns it is older content, they’re likely to leave right away, which then increases your site’s bounce rate.

 Round 2 Winner: Rank Math